The Hitchhiker's Guide to the Galaxy Primary and Secondary Phases: Fit the Eleventh

 The narrator finally describes what made the noise and created the shaft that gave the Lintillas their breakthrough.
 It's none other than Marvin, who himself finally fell out of the cup that the Heart of Gold is parked in.
 He's lying at the bottom of a mile deep shaft, and goes "zootlewurdle."
 Meanwhile, Hig has decided to take Lintilla and Arthur back to his office.

 Hig explains the background of what happened to Brontitall - they fell victim to a Dolmansaxlil Shoe Shop Intensifier Ray, forcing them to construct nothing but shoe shops, and selling nothing but badly made shoes.
 Arthur learns that Earth was to be one of the next targets, spared from this by being demolished by the Vogons.
-The film being shown to Arthur and Lintilla explaining the Shoe Shop Intensifier Ray is suddenly interrupted, as is power to the office, when Marvin decides to rescue Arthur and Lintilla, and her two clones.
+The film being shown to Arthur and Lintilla explaining the Shoe Shop Intensifier Ray is suddenly interrupted, so is the power to the office, when Marvin decides to rescue Arthur, Lintilla and her two clones.

 The narrator then explains that the Shoe Shop Intensifier Ray was unnecessary, that a "Shoe Event Horizon" would have occurred on that planet, and many other worlds, as part of their natural economic histories.
 A lesson from the future is heard, explaining this principle.
 Lintilla, Arthur and Marvin continue their escape, while Ford and Zaphod finally arrive at a large, very old building, and enter it to take shelter from the still angry bird people.

 They discover that the building is a spaceport, and find abandoned ships left inside it.
 One such ship is still connected to supply lines, and still has power.
 Zaphod makes himself a stethoscope (for both heads), and holds it to the hull of this ship.
 He's stunned by what he hears inside, and here the episode ends.